davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-7/verses/matthew-7-24/matthew-7-24-niv.md

 ---
-title: "“Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock."
-attribution: "Matthew 7:24 NIV" house of: rock
+title: "Matthew 7:24 NIV"
+house of: rock
 New International Version of: "Matthew 7:24"
-type: quote
+type: verse
+verse: "“Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock."
 tags:
-  - quote
+  - verse
 ---